Chalcopyrite: Pyrometallurgical processes

+Finally, the blister copper undergoes refinement through fire, electrorefining or both.
+In this stage, copper is refined to a high-purity cathode.

-Hydrometallurgical Processes
+Hydrometallurgical processes

 Chalcopyrite is an exception to most copper bearing minerals.
 In contrast to the majority of copper minerals which can be leached at atmospheric conditions, such as through heap leaching, chalcopyrite is a refractory mineral that requires elevated temperatures as well as oxidizing conditions to release its copper into solution.
 This is because of the extracting challenges which arise from the 1:1 presence of iron to copper, resulting in slow leaching kinetics.
 Elevated temperatures and pressures create an abundance of oxygen in solution, which facilitates faster reaction speeds in terms of breaking down chalcopyrite's crystal lattice.
 A hydrometallurgical process which elevates temperature with oxidizing conditions required for chalcopyrite is known as pressure oxidation leaching.
 A typical reaction series of chalcopyrite under oxidizing, high temperature conditions is as follows: